virtual-labs/exp-crash-failures-scenario-iiith/experiment/procedure.md

 6. **The Game:**
    - The goal is to trigger the right processes to crash at the right time to force the consensus algorithm to run for the desired number of rounds.
    - This helps in understanding the behavior of the consensus algorithm in the presence of crash failures.
+   - Once the current objective is achieved (and consensus reached), the next objective will be unlocked.

 7. **Repeat for Additional Objectives:**
    - Adjust the number of processes or select a different objective, and restart the simulation to explore various scenarios.